 Every year between 20 - 40 Minnesotans are killed in domestic violence incidents.
 Each one of these deaths has impacted the victim's family, friends, co-workers, faith community, neighbors.
 These deaths are a horrible tragedy.

 In addition to the deaths, we know that 62,000 Minnesotans sought services from a domestic violence program last year.
 We also know that only 1 out of every 5 victims seeks services.
 So, there is someone in your circle of family, friends, co-workers, neighbors who is living with domestic violence.

-Every Minnesotan deserves the same services and protection.
+You can be part of the movement to end violence.
+Every Minnesotan deserves safety and protection.
 You can act to keep every Minnesotan safe.